phanx-wow/Hydra/README.txt

 ### Party

 * Accepts party invitations from trusted characters.
-* Type "/inivteme" to request a party invitation from your target.
+* Type “/inivteme” to request a party invitation from your target.
-* Type "/inviteme name" to request a party invitation from "name".
+* Type “/inviteme name” to request a party invitation from “name”.
-* Type "/promoteme" to request a promotion to party leader.
+* Type “/promoteme” to request a promotion to party leader.

 ### Quest